avine/formation-angular-base/Slides/08_pipes.md

 ## Use

-- Always like components and guidelines
+- Just as components and directives
 - A pipe is usable if it has been declared in the module or an imported module

 ```typescript